bioinfocz/exp_heatmap/README.md

 &emsp;  **Extract only SNP**

-You can use an .vcf or .vcf.gz file
+You can use a .vcf or .vcf.gz file

 ```bash
 # we will use SNPs only, so we remove insertion/deletion polymorphisms